DomResc/docker-backup-tools/README.md

 - Run cleanup regularly with dry-run first to understand what will be removed
 - Use specific cleanup options instead of `--prune-all` in production environments
 - Use the `--prioritize-last` option for critical infrastructure containers like DNS servers to minimize service disruption
+- Install pigz on your host system for optimal backup and restore performance

 ## Security Considerations